modelab/grasshopper-primer/en/1-foundations/1-6/2_Understanding Topology.md

 ### 1.6.2 Understanding Topology

+#####While the vertices of a mesh contain position information, it is really the connections between the vertices that give a mesh geometry its unique structure and flexibility.

 ![IMAGE](images/1-6-2/meshMorph2.png)

 #### 1.6.2.1 What is Topology?

-Any introduction to meshes would be incomplete without at least a basic introduction to topology.
-Because topology is concerned with the interrelationships and properties of a set of “things” rather than the “things” themselves, it is mobilized for an enormous range of both tangible and intangible applications.
+Any introduction to mesh geometry would be incomplete without at least a basic introduction to topology.
+Because topology is concerned with the inter-relationships and properties of a set of “things” rather than the “things” themselves, it is mobilized for an enormous range of both tangible and intangible applications.
 In this primer, we are interested in its basic application with respect to parametric workflows that afford us the opportunity to create and control mesh geometry.

 In Grasshopper, the two basic types of information required to define a mesh are geometry and connectivity; in other words, a set of points in rhino-space (vertices) and set of corresponding point-associations (faces).

 Without connectivity information, a mesh is unstructured and therefore still undefined.
-The imposition of a set of faces, is the step (or leap) that ultimately actualizes a mesh and establishes its character in terms of continuity, convergence, and connectedness; this structural network is referred to as a topological space.
+The introduction of a set of faces is the step (or leap) that ultimately actualizes a mesh and establishes its character in terms of continuity, convergence, and connectedness; this structural network is referred to as a *topological space*.

 ![IMAGE - points with different connectivity](images/1-6-2/meshConnect.png)
 >The same set of vertices can have different connectivity information, resulting in different topology.